Zucchini and corn make a delicous combination. Try it with this super easy Mexican recipe that’s perfect as a side dish or as a light main meal.

-The sweet smell of onions caramelizing alongside the fresh scent of corn is unforgettable.
+The sweet smell of onions caramelizing alongside the earthy scent of corn is unforgettable!
 The moist and mild zucchini absorbs the flavors of the corn and tomato perfectly.
-The tomatoes provide extra moisture and a little sweetness to the dish.
+The tomatoes provide extra moisture and a little sweetness to the dish, and the serrano pepper adds just a touch of heat to balance out all of the flavours.
 The spices are minimal and all of the flavors come from the vegetables.
-It is fresh, healthy, light yet hearty enough to be served as a vegan meal.
+It is fresh, healthy, light-yet hearty enough to be served as a vegan meal.

-1 large zucchini, quartered and sliced
+- 1 very large zucchini quartered & sliced*

-1 small white onion,finely chopped
+- half small white onion finely chopped

-salt, to taste
+- sea salt to taste

 - 1.5 Tablespoons of olive or vegetable oil

 - Heat the oil, once hot add the onion and saute until soft.
 Add the garlic and cook for a couple of minutes.
 Next, add the chiles and cook another minute, add the tomato and allow to cook until softened.
 Sprinkle in a little bit of sea salt and stir to combine.

 - Add the corn kernels and mix until well combined.
 Mix in the zucchini and cook until the zucchini is soft.
 Mix in the fresh cilantro, remove from the heat and serve.
 Enjoy as a side dish or as a main meal when paired with boiled beans and rice or any other pairings of your choice.